Lipen/discrete-math-course/typst/lec-logic.typ

 == The Central Question

 #Block(color: blue)[
-  We have developed two completely different ways to think about "logical truth":
+  We have two different ways to characterize "logical truth":
   - *Semantic* ($models$): True in all interpretations (truth tables)
   - *Syntactic* ($proves$): Derivable using inference rules (proofs)